-A group escaping religious persecution, the Hugeuenots had escaped Germany (hence the Germanic name) and sought refuge in the new nation.
-For us, we’re seeking refuge from the big city and being only an hour and a half from Manhattan and easily accessible via a Trailways coach, it makes the perfect option for a day trip.
+A group escaping religious persecution, the Huguenots had escaped Germany (hence the Germanic name) and sought refuge in the new nation.
+For us, we’re seeking refuge from the big city, and being only an hour and a half from Manhattan and easily accessible via a Trailways coach, it makes the perfect option for a day trip.

 WHAT we did

-Arriving around 10am, it’s time for brunch.
+Arriving around 10 am, it’s time for brunch.
 We hit up the xxx but there’s a sizeable queue waiting for the Main Street Bistro, so it may be worth a look.
-Instead, we head The Village TeaRoom, a historic landmark.
+Instead, we head to The Village TeaRoom, a historic landmark.

 Brunching at the Village TeaRoom Restaurant & Bake Shop

 The Village TeaRoom is a quaint, almost old-English tearoom on Plattekill Avenue.
-Built in 1833 by Alderd Schoonmaker, it was originally a tailor’s workshop and is still maintained the rough, hand hewn beams that give it so much character.
+Built-in 1833 by Alderd Schoonmaker, it was originally a tailor’s workshop and is still maintained by the rough, hand-hewn beams that give it so much character.